-The 1131A Active Probe is a high frequency device with many critical relationships between parts.
+The 1132A Active Probe is a high frequency device with many critical relationships between parts.
 For example, the frequency response of the amplifier on the hybrid is trimmed to match the output coaxial cable.
 As a result, to return the probe to optimum performance requires factory repair.
 If the probe is under warranty, normal warranty services apply.

-There are several warranted specifications which are listed below.
+There is one warranted specification which is listed below.